Topic: Water Into Wine. First Sign. Category: Son of Man>

 real cleansing

-Yet God revealed to them long ago that it was inward cleansing that is required.
-He declared that with a new covenant relationship, He will replace their heart of stone with a new heart.
+Yet God revealed to them long ago that inward cleansing is what is required.
+He declared that with a new covenant relationship, He will replace their hearts of stone with a new heart.
 He will put His Spirit within them and deliver them from all uncleanliness and shame.

-In Jesus the new covenant and fulfilment of that promise had come.
+In Jesus, the new covenant and fulfilment of that promise had come.
 The old had become new.
 Jesus used six stone ceremonial pots that represented humanity.
-The hardness of heart and rebellion against God.
+That is their hardness of heart and rebellion against God.

 The great shame of humanity is this.
 Back in the beginning humanity tried to seize by force what God had already given to them.
 They had His image, His power and authority.
 They were even as God, as He gave them everything of Himself, including the stewardship of looking after His perfect creation.